nickyg666/SeerrSnatcherTL/README.md

 ## roadmap - next few weeks or months:

-* maybe add new token generator back in for caddy/jellyfin custom tabs plugin configs, AI hallucinated it away from settings.
+* maybe add new token generator back in for caddy/jellyfin custom tabs plugin configs, AI hallucinated it away from settings. # incorporated into 2.1.3/2.2.0 betas

-* add submit as user logic in js/py to incorporate that feature into extra requests page, probably rework CSS there so it looks nice
+* add submit as user logic in js/py to incorporate that feature into extra requests page, probably rework CSS there so it looks nice # incorporated into 2.1.3/2.2.0 betas

 * add notification toggle in settings, and logic for "stale requests" notification.
-Kind of like a nudge that if it hasn't pulled a request in {configurable_time_period} since the recorded request's received date/time, you should go fetch it yourself because it's probably not going to magically appear in your feed (mainly for older/unavailable titles).
+Kind of like a nudge that if it hasn't pulled a request in {configurable_time_period} since the recorded request's received date/time, you should go fetch it yourself because it's probably not going to magically appear in your feed (mainly for older/unavailable titles). # incorporated into 2.1.3/2.2.0 betas, currently broken logic

+* comedy standups discovery view from TMDB, as jellyseerr offers no obvious way to heavily and heuristically filter these out, to be integrated with extra requests tracking

 still broken / not implemented:

 * extra requests screen does not allow to load and use users, so tracked items there won't get downloaded as it doesn't know where to save it to.
-If we're lucky, it will default to the first user but right now the requester falls back to Unknown due to the code handling.
+If we're lucky, it will default to the first user but right now the requester falls back to Unknown due to the code handling. # still broken but loading users now

-* checkboxes on downloads page will let you "Clear all" and actually do it, but still complains you didn't select anything.
+* checkboxes on downloads page will let you "Clear all" and actually do it, but still complains you didn't select anything. # fixed in betas redesign

 v 2.1.0 new features